 - have their basic needs met.

 All staff have a responsibility to provide a safe environment in which learners can learn.
-We provide appropriate training to ensure that all staff are able to carry out this essential duty.
+We provide appropriate and regular training to ensure that all staff are able to carry out this essential duty.

 General responsibilities for safeguarding

-- The Principal, Nicola Wells, has overall responsibility for safeguarding and is the Designated Safeguarding Lead.
+- The Interim Principal, Tyla Owen, has overall responsibility for safeguarding and is the Designated Safeguarding Lead.
 (DSL)

 - The Local Advisory Board have a named Lead for Safeguarding.

 - MacIntyre Academies Trust Board is responsible for safeguarding procedures and practices.
 The Trust Board has a nominated Trustee who acts as the nominated Safeguarding Trustee.